 For performance between threshold and maximum, the performance multiplier is determined by straight line interpolation.
 The Corporation's ROCE for the years ended December 31st of the last three years are summarized in the table below.
-The Corporation's 3-year average ROCE for the period ended December 31, 2023 was 20.2%.
-In 2023, the Corporation achieved a ROCE of negative 4.3%.
-For a calculation of ROCE, please see "Non-GAAP Financial Measures" in our Management Discussion and Analysis for the year ended December 31, 2023 which is available on the Corporation's website at www.westernforest.com.
+The Corporation's 3-year average ROCE for the period ended December 31, 2024 was 5.7%.
+In 2024, the Corporation achieved a ROCE of 1.3%.
+For a calculation of ROCE, please see "Non-GAAP Financial Measures" in our Management Discussion and Analysis for the year ended December 31, 2024 which is available on the Corporation's website at www.westernforest.com.